Simon-Brandt/ShellArgparser/README.md

 The positional argument "pos_2" on index 2 is set to "2,3".
 ```

 Like the keyword arguments, also the positional arguments can be given on multiple locations, *viz.* right after the script name, anywhere after `--`, and right after `++`.
 These values are assigned to the defined positional arguments in their order of definition, with each of which taking as many values as defined.
 If there is an optional positional argument (*i.e.*, a default is given), it is only assigned a value from the command line if more values are given than necessary for the required arguments.
-This is the reason for `pos_1` now being set to `1` instead of `2` as hitherto; we implicitly set its value by adding a third positional argument.
+This is the reason for `pos_1` now being set to `1` instead of `2` as hitherto; we explicitly set its value by adding a third positional argument.

 It may be worth noting that, if a positional argument accepts an infinite number of values, it gets all remaining values, meaning that no positional argument can be defined or given after it.
 Moreover, it is impossible to parse the presence or absence of multiple optional positional arguments, only their presence or absence altogether is parsable.
 Thus, use a positional argument taking two values for this purpose.
 Likewise, both having an optional positional argument and a positional argument accepting an infinite number of values is impossible.
 For keyword arguments, no such restrictions exist, as they're delimited by the option names.